Amala food is one of the most searched Yoruba dishes on Facebook and a common swallow in Nigeria.

-Amala African food is mainly eaten by everybody, crisscrossing its way through different tribes, borders and it has gained national status.
+Amala Nigerian food is mainly eaten by everybody, crisscrossing its way through different tribes, borders and it has gained national status.

 Initially, the color puts me off, but once I overcame that, I discovered that this West African food is helele (good).

 It’s like discovering a new world of food delicacy.
 No food can be likened to it because it is so unique.
 There is no English name for Amala yet.

 It is a Nigerian food made out of yam flour and/or cassava flour.
 It is typically eaten by the Yoruba people of Nigeria.

 Yam is peeled, sliced, dried and then grated or ground into a fine Amala powder known as Elubo.
 The preparation is different from Amala Lafun.

 Ever wondered why it is dark brown, Oka derives its color from yam when it turns brown after drying it.